robole/eleventy-tutorials/README.md

 ### Production flag

-A production flag is useful for activites that you want to occur in production such as minifying assets.
-This project adds an `production` variable that can be used everywhere.
+A production flag is useful for activites that you only want to happen in production such as minifying assets.
+This project adds a `production` variable that can be used everywhere.

 The demo changes the `title` of the homepage if it is run in dev mode or production mode.